Hostingstep is supported by its readers. When you purchase through links on our site, we may earn a commission. Learn More.

 This post will show how to fix the Core Web Vitals Assessment Failed in WordPress sites.
 Our guide has a proven framework to improve Core Web Vitals in WordPress.

-The simple-to-follow, non-developer-friendly guide is coming up on how to fix the failed Core Web Vitals Assessment for your sites.
+Our Core Web Vitals Assessment has passed on sites even with using page builders like Elementor, Divi Builder, etc. The simple-to-follow, non-developer-friendly guide is coming up on how to fix the failed Core Web Vitals Assessment for your sites.

 Quick Summary:

 1. Use WordPress hosting with the fastest TTFB.
 This can fix major Core Web Vital issues.
-I recommend Kinsta with Edge Caching.

 2. Use Perfmatters to fix “Remove CSS & JS,” “Delay JavaScript,” and 25+ speed optimizations to improve your site speed.